 Now, while Siteground is having Black Friday Sale, there are up to 70% discounts for all plans!!

 Here you can learn more about the real cost of starting a business online.

 Here’s yet another false myth.

-As you must’ve already noticed, there are many benefits to having a self-hosted website and not only highest rank pro bloggers should do it.
+As you must’ve already noticed, there are many benefits of having a self-hosted website and not only the highest rank pro bloggers should do it.
 If you consider your blog worth anything, if you’re trying to reach some audience (not only writing for yourself or your family) – do take the leap and make your blog self-hosted.